Shoreline Protection and Erosion Control

 Although erosion is usually gradual, a strong storm, unusual precipitation or excessive runoff can make the process rapid.
 Loss of trees also affects the rate of erosion.
 When erosion happens too quickly, action is needed.

 Coastal planning helps mitigate the unwanted effects of rapid erosion.
-Lakefront protection may include a rock wall, planting native plants and repairing the slope of the beach areas.
-The use of soft armoring methods also facilitates shoreline stabilization.
-These techniques include placing vegetative mats, wads of roots and felled logs in the areas of excessive erosion.
+River, stream, lake, and ocean front protection may include a rock wall, planting native plants, and repairing the slope of the beach areas.
+The use of soft armoring techniques includes placing vegetative mats, wads of roots, and felled logs in the areas of excessive erosion.

-One of the fastest ways to reduce shoreline erosion is through the use of gabion walls / shoreline defense walls.
+One of the fastest ways to reduce shoreline erosion is through the use of gabion walls / shoreline defense walls or AquaRockBags.